world-class/REPL/kinks/level4/how_computers_work/README.md

 ## Week 2
 ### Review quiz (unverified)
 - The answer to question 2 should be `yes`.
-- The answer to question 19 should be `yes`.
+- The answer to question 19 should be `yes and`.